How Blake by QSL Management Supercharged Safety and Security for Residents & Staff

 THE CHALLENGE

-Establish a process at the entrances to Blake by QSL Management (Blake) senior living communities to ensure that all visitors, staff, and outside caregivers are signed in, health screened, and accounted for.
+Establish a process at the entrances to Blake by QSL Management (Blake) senior living communities to ensure that all visitors, staff, and outside caregivers are signed in, validated, and accounted for.

 THE OUTCOME